moorepants/learn-multibody-dynamics/differentiation.rst

    v_z \frac{{}^N\partial \hat{a}_z}{\partial q_r}

 You will learn in the next chapter how to interpret and use these terms to simplify the calculations of common derivatives.
+But for now, just be aware of the nature of this partial derivative in :math:`N`.

 The product rule also applies to the dot and cross products: